Black Unity Member Hit by Car During Children’s March

 The children’s march began at 3 pm with a route that went from Sladden Park in the Whiteaker neighborhood to Skinner’s Butte.

-Eugene Weekly has reached out to Eugene police for more information on the arrest of the driver.
+Eugene Weekly has reached out to Eugene police for more information on the driver.
 EW was told Wagoner was taken to Riverbend Hospital with unknown injuries.
 Eugene police have confirmed via press release that a pedestrian-vehicle incidence occurred at 6:28 pm Sunday.

+The release says, “The male pedestrian, age 29 and one of the protest group, sustained non life threatening injuries and was taken by medics for evaluation to a local hospital.

 This story will be updated.